 My name is Max Baumann, I am 19 years old and a Web Developer by heart for many years now.
 If you are interested in some of the projects I have worked on scroll down or visit my Github.
 Obviously you will not find everything I’m working on there because I like to tinker around with all kinds of technology (systems, mobile, DevOps, you name it).
 Right now I study computer science in Aachen, Germany.
-There are two things I care most about when developing something: Security and usability.
-This means I try to stay up to date on what is happening in the InfoSec world and consider A11y and performance where I can.
 I love Open Source and have contributed to numerous projects.
 I’m sure you and me will get along fine, so hit me up on my socials above 🙃

 A mod of the Twitch Android App adding BetterTTV and

 FrankerFaceZ emotes.
 For this project I also built some tooling to